Myers-web/MyersSportsMedicine/content/the-knee/meniscus-tears.md

 firmly planted and an athlete quickly twists or rotates the upper leg, a partial or total tear of the meniscus could occur.
 This is common in sports such as soccer or football.

-{{% image-center "Meniscus Tear" "images/the-knee/meniscus-tear.gif" %}}
+{{% image-center-fix "Meniscus Tear" "images/the-knee/meniscus-tear.gif" %}}
 <br>

 ## Meniscus Tear Symptoms